 What Is The Best Starter Saltwater Aquarium?

-The best way to get into the saltwater aquarium hobby is to start with an All-In-One aquarium.
-The great thing about AIO saltwater aquariums is that it takes all of the guesswork out of picking and sizing equipment.
+The best starter saltwater aquarium is an All-In-One (AIO) aquarium like the Red Sea MAX-E 170.
+The great thing about an AIO saltwater aquariums is that it takes all of the guesswork out of picking and sizing equipment.
 They contain everything you need to successfully maintain a FOWLR or reef tank easily.

 There are many AIO tanks on the market and most are quite good.
 Red Sea is recognized as the most popular AIO manufacturer and for good reason.
 They do an excellent job of building rock-solid AIO saltwater tanks and speccing them out with quality equipment.
 It makes set up almost plug-and-play.